-Staff will be expected to report to the designated child protection teacher any concerns which they have about the safeguarding practice of colleagues and volunteers.
+Staff will be expected to report to the designated safeguarding lead any concerns which they have about the safeguarding practice of colleagues and volunteers.
 If the complaint is against the head teacher this must be made to the chair of governors.